 Prioritizing Your Efforts

-1. First: Fix any major content issues (thin content, wrong intent)
+- First: Kill major content problems (thin content, wrong intent)

-2. Second: Optimize title tags and meta descriptions
+- Second: Rewrite title tags and meta descriptions

 Common Mistakes to Avoid

-• Orphan pages: Pages with no internal links pointing to them struggle to rank
+- Orphan pages – Pages with no internal links pointing in can’t rank

-Need help optimizing your Houston business website?
-Our SEO services include comprehensive on-page optimization along with technical SEO and content strategy.
-We also ensure your website is built with SEO in mind from the start.
-Let’s discuss your website.
+Running a Houston business that needs SEO help?
+Our SEO services cover comprehensive on-page optimization, technical SEO, and content strategy.
+We build websites with SEO baked in from day one.
+Let’s talk about your website.

 Topics